Ibn Manda: Overview of the Ibn Manda Family

 In classical hadīth literature, the name "Ibn Manda" may refer to various individuals from a famous Iṣfahānī family dynasty of ḥadīt̲h̲ scholars and historians which was active for nearly three centuries.
 The family descended from a Sassanian official, D̲j̲ahārbuk̲h̲t, said to have become a Muslim at the time of the Islamic Conquest of Persia, while the man after whom the family was named was Ibrāhīm (Manda) b. al-Walīd b.
 Sanda b.
 Buṭṭa b.
 Ustandār al-Fērōzān b.
 D̲j̲ahārbuk̲h̲t.
 His death is placed during the caliphate of al-Mutasim.
 His son, Abū Zakariyyāʾ Yaḥyā, is counted as the first prominent scholar in the family.
 Two sons of Yahya are known, Abd al-Rahmān (d.
 320/932) and Muhammad (d.
 301/913-14).
 Muhammad's son Ishāq (d.
 341/953) was the father of the most renowned member of the family, Abu ‘Abdullāh Muhammad b.
 Ishāq Ibn Manda, who was born in 310/922.

 Abū 'Abdullāh Ibn Mandah was focussed on attaining religious education since his childhood and went on to receive instructions from venerable scholars as Ja'fer b.
 Muhammad ibn Musa `Alawi, Ahmad b.
 Zakariyya Maqdisi, `Abdullah b.
 Ahmad b.
 Hanbal and Ibn Hibban (d.
 965).
 His travels are said to have spanned a period of thirty years and took him to places such as Marw, Bukhara, Egypt, Tarāblus, Nisapur and Mecca.
 He collected an extraordinary amount of hadith in his travels during which he supposedly encountered 1,700 shuyūkh (teachers) and returned to Isfahān with roughly forty loads of books.
 The Imām Abu Ishāq ibn Hamzah commented that he did not find a peer among scholars of the stature of Ibn Mandah.
 The Sheikh of Herat, Isma`il Ansari (d.
 375 A.H) said that Ibn Mandah was the chief scholar of his age.

 Legacy

 Ibn Manda married late in life and had four sons, ‘Abdallah (d.
 1070), ‘Abdal-Rahmān (d.
 1078), ‘Abdal-Wahhāb (d.
 475/1082) and the little known ‘Abdal-Rahīm.
 Some of Abū Abdullāh's notable students were Al-Hakim Nishapuri and Ibn Mardaway (Mardūya) (323-410/935-1019).
-Abu-Abdullāh died in Dhul-Hijja in 395 A.H (September 1005 CE).
+Abu-Abdullāh died in Dhu'l-Hijja in 395 A.H (September 1005 CE).
 What follows is a list of some of the individual scholars associated with the Ibn Manda family: